buildingSMART/BCF-API/README.md

 # 1. Introduction

 BCF is a format for managing issues on a BIM project.
-RESTful BCF-API supports the exchange of BCF issues between software applications.
+The BCF-API supports the exchange of BCF issues between software applications via a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web interface, which means that data is exchanged via Url-encoded query parameters and Json bodies over the Http protocol.
+Every resource described in this API has a corresponding Json schema (schema version draft-03).

-All API access is transmitted over HTTPS.
-Data is sent as URL encoded query parameters and JSON POST bodies and received as JSON.
-Every resource has a corresponding JSON Schema (Draft 03).
-JSON Hyper Schema is used for link definition.
-The authentication method is OAuth2.
-URL schemas in this readme are relational to the base server URL.
+Url schemas in this readme are relational to the BCF base servers Url if no absolute values are provided.

+For security reasons, all API Http traffic should be sent via TLS/SSL over Https connection.
+Clients and Servers should both enforce secure connections and disallow unsafe connections.

 An example of a client implementation in C# can be found here:
 [https://github.com/rvestvik/BcfApiExampleClient](https://github.com/rvestvik/BcfApiExampleClient)